hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Each group provided estimates for three times.
 For the first round, each member estimated independently.

 In Round 2 and Round 3, the control group revised their answers independently.
 Group 2 revised their answers while being exposed to their neighbors' average answer.
-Group 3 revised their answer while being exposed to Republican and Democratic party logo below their neighbors' average estimate.
+Group 3 revised their answer while being exposed to Republican and Democratic party logos below their neighbors' average estimate.
 Group 4 revised their response while being shown the usernames, political identification, and the average of each of their four neighbors, and the average of these four neighbors' answers.

 ### Results
 Group 2: both liberals and conservatives improved their trend accuracy, with an elimination of partisan bias in interpreting climate change data.
 Even conservatives in this group predicted trends significant more accurately than liberals in the control condition.